Skip to content

 Sponge grenades (MK19 sting-ball grenades, US).
 The MK19 sting-ball grenade is a less-lethal hand-delivered device that distributes a cloud of rubber pellets in a burst pattern.
 Its forensic examination focuses on pellet distribution pattern (which establishes burst position, approximate distance, and deployment geometry), individual pellet collection (the rubber pellets are distinctive in composition and density compared to conventional lead shot), and chemical residue from the propelling charge.

 Fatality analysis.
-In the Adam Scott context referenced in the calibre-systems topic of this module, and more directly in the 2003 death of Sgt.
-Jose Guerena case (US SWAT beanbag controversy) and the 2008 death of Victoria Snelgrove (Boston, 2004, who died from a pepper-spray projectile aimed at crowd control), the forensic examiner's role in less-lethal fatalities requires the same disciplined analytical sequence as conventional shooting cases: projectile identification, range estimation from impact pattern, angle of delivery, and medical cause-of-death correlation.
+In the Adam Scott context referenced in calibre systems and headstamp identification, and more directly in the 2011 death of Jose Guerena (a Tucson, Arizona SWAT raid in which he was shot with conventional firearms, not a less-lethal device) and the 2008 death of Victoria Snelgrove (Boston, 2004, who died from a pepper-spray projectile aimed at crowd control), the forensic examiner's role in less-lethal fatalities requires the same disciplined analytical sequence as conventional shooting cases: projectile identification, range estimation from impact pattern, angle of delivery, and medical cause-of-death correlation.

 When a projectile or projectile fragment is submitted to the firearms laboratory from a scene or autopsy, the initial examination should establish the category before attempting source attribution within that category.
 The category question matters because it determines what analytical tools are applied, what legal framework governs the submission, and what the evidentiary narrative should address.